Lover of The Outdoors

 Believe it or not, some camping tents contain harmful chemicals that can cause cancer.
 In this blog post, we will discuss the dangers of these chemicals and provide tips on how to avoid them.
 Stay safe this camping season!

-Concerns about a possible health threat are mounting regarding flame retardants in consumer products.
+Concerns about a possible health threat regarding flame retardants in consumer products are mounting.
 Several major research efforts are focusing specifically on the use of PBDE in furnishings and electronic applications.

 But the focus of the current study has been limited to the application of flammability-specific textiles, particularly those that meet CPAI84 requirements.